You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic drug sources for metoclopramide hydrochloride and what is the scope of freedom to operate?

-Metoclopramide hydrochloride is the generic ingredient in ten branded drugs marketed by Roxane, Avet Lifesciences, Bedford, Fresenius Kabi Usa, Hospira, Lyphomed, Norbrook, Smith And Nephew, Teva Pharms Usa, Hikma, Actavis Mid Atlantic, Ani Pharms, Chartwell Molecular, Genus, Morton Grove, Paco, Pharmobedient Cnsltg, Teva, Vistapharm Llc, Robins Ah, Evoke Pharma Inc, Novel Labs Inc, Salix Pharms, Meda Pharms, Quantum Pharmics, King Pharms, Aiping Pharm Inc, Chartwell Rx, Clonmel, Halsey, Impax Labs Inc, Interpharm, Ipca Labs Ltd, Mutual Pharm, Northstar Hlthcare, Par Pharm, Sandoz, Schering, Strides Pharma, Sun Pharm Industries, Superpharm, Usl Pharma, and Watson Labs, and is included in sixty-five NDAs.
-There are six patents protecting this compound and one Paragraph IV challenge.
+Metoclopramide hydrochloride is the generic ingredient in ten branded drugs marketed by Roxane, Avet Lifesciences, Bedford, Fresenius Kabi Usa, Hospira, Lyphomed, Norbrook, Smith And Nephew, Teva Pharms Usa, Hikma, Actavis Mid Atlantic, Ani Pharms, Chartwell Molecular, Genus, Morton Grove, Paco, Pharmobedient Cnsltg, Teva, Vistapharm Llc, Robins Ah, Evoke Pharma Inc, Novel Labs Inc, Salix Pharms, Meda Pharms, Quantum Pharmics, King Pharms, Aiping Pharm Inc, Chartwell Rx, Clonmel, Halsey, Impax Labs Inc, Interpharm, Ipca Labs Ltd, Mutual Pharm, Northstar Hlthcare, Par Pharm, Sandoz, Schering, Strides Pharma Intl, Sun Pharm Industries, Superpharm, Usl Pharma, and Watson Labs, and is included in sixty-five NDAs.
+There are seven patents protecting this compound and one Paragraph IV challenge.
 Additional information is available in the individual branded drug profile pages.

 Summary for metoclopramide hydrochloride